simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 frozen and ran a considerable distance from the route.
 We had to thaw snow to get drinking water.
 The night was again bitterly cold, about --- 17°C., but the wind that had started soon after sunset abated toward midnight and the rest of the night was quiet.

-On Apru. i6 we drove for two hours over good gravel road before we saw the dugan or cathedral of the Nga-Wang Tseren kiiren on the farther bank of the river.
+On Apru. i6 we drove for two hours over good gravel road before we saw the dugan or cathedral of the Nga-Wang Tseren küren on the farther bank of the river.
 Not far from the monastery we left the river valley and continued our journey across a low ridge --- the easternmost branch of the Dolon-Khara Mountains.
 About noon we reached the important monastery of Tukhumun Dugan or Dugan-siima, situated north of the salt lake, called Ikhe Tukhum-nor.
 The lake occupied a shallow depression about four miles long and three miles wide; it was still covered by ice and considerable layers of salt crust were seen on its shores.

 The monastery is known for its du-khang or assembly hall built in Tibetan style with some good wooden carvings.
 In the winter months it is almost deserted, but during the summer the number of inmates exceeds 300.
 The monastery was visited by General P. K. Kozlov on his way to the dead city of Khara-khoto during his memorable expedition of 1907-8.
 We made only a brief halt in order to inspect the buildings and continued our route to Mishe-Gun.

-After a two hours’ ride over good road, during which we crossed several shallow rivulets, we reached the Mishe-Gun kiiren, a large lamasery with a colony of Russian tradesmen living near by.
+After a two hours’ ride over good road, during which we crossed several shallow rivulets, we reached the Mishe-Gun küren, a large lamasery with a colony of Russian tradesmen living near by.
 We halted outside the monastery and the settlement to have lunch, and after an hour continued our route southwestward across hilly country.
 Immediately southwest of the monastery is situated a low but steep pass, and it was only with considerable difficulty that we succeeded in bringing our heavily loaded trucks over it.
 We drove for some twenty-five miles more over flat ground and camped on the southern shores of two small salt lakes situated in a shallow depression surrounded on all sides by low hills.
 The ground around the lakes was very saline and in many places swampy.

 The days were becoming decidedly warmer, and we observed several marmots that had ended their hibernation.